 Los Angeles is big — really big.
 Part city, part county, part region, the landscape alone covers 469 square miles and fits over 10 million people, eclipsing cities like San Francisco, Chicago, and New York in size and breadth.
 That’s great news for diners who want to experience huge concentrations of cuisines from large expat communities, be it Armenian, Vietnamese, Thai, Chinese, or beyond.
 It’s not so good for people who expect to easily jaunt from one side of the city to the other in a matter of minutes.

 Traveling around Los Angeles is best understood as an exercise in patience.
 The city’s storied traffic is real, and coming for one-off events like an NFL game usually translates into an all-day affair.
 Instead, try dining locally in some of LA’s best neighborhoods like Santa Monica, Hollywood, and Downtown before boldly attempting to make an early reservation at some far-away restaurant during rush hour.
 No matter what, you can rest assured that there is always a delicious payoff at the end.

-- Tourists and Locals Alike Love Santa Monica
+- Tourists and Locals Alike Love Pasadena

 - Steal the Show at These West Hollywood Restaurants